HackYourFutureBelgium/class-11-12/README.md

 - Weekly project MVP
   - Stop adding new features
   - Make sure what's there works
-  - Move your issue to READY FOR REVieW
+  - Move your issue to READY FOR REVIEW
 - Individual study

 ### Saturday